 Just like their search engine did away with directories like Yahoo (yes Yahoo still exists but in a very different form since Google came along) it also doesn’t follow the directory format for business.

-You’ll hear it called Google My Business and never Google business directory.
+You’ll hear it called Google Business Profile and never Google business directory.
 You have a business profile and not a listing in a directory or even on any specific website.

-Your job is to make sure Google is equipped with good and accurate information then they decide how and where to put it.
-Information from your Google My Business profile is currently shown in three different places.
+Your job is to make sure Google is equipped with good and accurate information.
+Then they decide how and where to put it.
+Information from your Google Business Profile is currently shown in three different places.

 Google pulls the information from your business profile and places it where convenient for Google.
 It will even pull information from other sources and add it to your business information.

 Google could pull information such as reviews, data from your website, or even information from a third-party website.
-These are the three different places customers are likely to see your Google My Business profile on Google.
+These are the three different places customers are likely to see your Google Business Profile on Google.

 Google Search 3-Pack